-To become a midwife you'll need a combination of excellent scientific knowledge, a wealth of practical experience and the compassion and caring nature of a healthcare professional.
+To become a midwife you'll need a combination of excellent scientific knowledge, a wealth of practical experience and a compassionate, caring nature.
 You'll also need to obtain a degree approved by the Nursing and Midwifery Council (NMC), to join the NMC register and become qualified to practise.

 Full-time midwifery courses last three to four years, although if you're already working in a relevant role (such as in nursing) you may be able to take a part-time course lasting five to six years.

 Starting salaries for midwives fall in Band 5 of the NHS Agenda for Change pay scale.
 Your exact salary will vary based on your location and previous experience.

 Throughout an undergraduate midwifery degree, your training will be split 50/50 between the classroom and work placements.
 You'll study a range of modules, which will vary across institutions and courses, covering topics such as:

 - midwifery care in pregnancy and birth

 - normal births, usually in the first year, followed by emergency births and high-risk pregnancies in the second and third years

 You'll be assessed through a mixture of written exams, coursework and practical assessment.

 Applications for full-time undergraduate midwifery courses are submitted through UCAS.
 Whether you can study part time is at the discretion of your institution, so arrange to discuss your circumstances with your chosen midwifery department before applying to see what's on offer for you.